harrysayers7/prompt-library/README.md

 If you're using an LLM (like Claude or GPT-4) to interact with this repository:

-1. LLMs can read, create, and modify prompts following our standard format
+1. LLMs should read the `LLM-GUIDE.md` file for complete instructions
-2. See `LLM-GUIDE.md` for comprehensive instructions for LLMs
+2. LLMs can read, create, and modify prompts following our standard format
-3. Always remind LLMs to maintain proper frontmatter and file structure
+3. Always ensure LLMs maintain proper frontmatter and file structure
-4. LLMs should remind you about sync requirements after making changes
+4. LLMs will remind you about sync requirements after making changes

 ## Notion Integration